TAFE and Westpac: How online learning helped this business owner build a new income stream

-COVID-19 has temporarily closed Justine Glen’s travel company, but small business recovery training is helping her use her passion for wildlife photography to build a new enterprise.
+COVID-19 has temporarily closed Justine Glen’s travel company, but TAFE NSW and Westpac's small business course is helping her use her passion for wildlife photography to build a new enterprise.

 Having spent 12 years living and working in Tanzania, Glen opened her own boutique safari company, Reis Voyage, in 2014.
 Business was consistent until COVID-19 struck and international border closures forced Australian tourists to cancel their travel plans.
 In June of 2020, Glen started exploring ways she could use the library of images she’d captured over the years to create innovative, African-inspired canvases, cushions and corrugated-iron prints.